countable-web/open-source-corporation/engineering/ARCHITECTURE.md

 TOTAL_MARGINAL_BENEFIT / ( SQRT(LIBRARY_API_SIZE) + NUMBER_OF_SUB_DEPENDENCIES)

+TODO: this is basically crap. it can never be negative for one thing.

 ### Data Model

 Spend a lot of time getting the right data model (data structures and DB schema) as all your other application layers tend to have deeper dependencies on this.